NLnetLabs/rpki-doc/source/krill/remote-publishing.rst

   GET: https://localhost:3000/api/v1/publishers/ca
   Headers: Bearer: secret

-The json response includes a lot more information, including the files which were published and the full ID certificate used by the publisher.
+The JSON response includes a lot more information, including the files which were published and the full ID certificate used by the publisher.
 Note that even embedded Krill CAs will have such a certificate, even if they access the repository server locally.